 Distill in Southern Highlands is a welcoming local sports bar that features plenty of TVs playing the game, an inviting decor and a menu of food and drinks.
-Distill offers a comfortable environment to relax and unwind while you keep up with what your team is up to.
+Distill offers a comfortable environment to relax and unwind while you keep up with your team.
 Inventive cocktails like The Mad Mule, with Ketel One Citroen vodka, lime, orange bitters and ginger beer show off the mixology skills here, while the menu offers up a selection of food sure to give everyone at your table something to enjoy.
 The food goes beyond standard sports bar fare with options like Crispy Beef Skewers tossed in General Tso sauce, Ahi Street Tacos or Chipotle Chicken Nachos.
 Open 24/7, Distill gives sports fans a place to eat, drink and watch the game at any time.

 Beer Park at Paris gives guests plenty of TVs to watch the game on, plus a great view of the Las Vegas Strip and the Fountains of Bellagio.
 Offering over 100 beer options, with 36 beers on tap and a large selection of handcrafted cocktails, sports fans will have no shortage of drink options available while they take in the game.
 The menu features every kind of popular sports bar food, from chili-cheese fries to burgers.
 Picnic tables add a park-like feeling, along with a grassy area that comes complete with games like giant Jenga, pool and darts--during half-time, sports fans won't have any trouble finding something to do while waiting for the game to start.
 With dozens of hi-def TVs all around Beer Park, when the game does come on, it's easy to settle in, order up some beer and food and cheer on your team in style.

 The casual atmosphere at Yard House invites you to linger over your beer while you watch the game.
-The food here goes beyond sports-bar type fare, and includes a gluten sensitive menu.
+The food here goes beyond sports-bar type fare and includes a gluten sensitive menu.
 The wide selection of dishes includes plenty of sports bar favorites, like guacamole and chips, nachos, fried cheese curds and wings.
 For anyone on your team looking for lighter fare, Yard House's menu offers salads, street tacos and fish.
 The open, airy dining area is plentifully supplied with TVs, so you're sure to find your favorite game to watch while you enjoy the food.
 The bar has a large selection of beers, and even gluten-free is often available.

-Sports fans can watch the game while being surrounded by sports history at this tasty sports pub, which features a collection of one-of-a-kind items displayed throughout the space from sporting events held in Las Vegas--including a Los Angeles Lakers jersey signed by Steve Nash.
-Every seat in the 220-seat restaurant offers a prime view of the biggest games broadcast live on TAP's 60 HD flat-screen televisions.
+Sports fans can watch the game while being surrounded by sports history at this sports pub, which features a collection of one-of-a-kind items displayed throughout the space from sporting events held in Las Vegas--including a Los Angeles Lakers jersey signed by Steve Nash.
+Every seat in the restaurant offers a prime view of the biggest games broadcast live on TAP's 60 HD flat-screen televisions.
 The mouthwatering menu features American sports bar favorites such as two-fisted sandwiches, nachos and wings.
 Selections can be complemented with a cold beer from TAP's extensive selection of bottles and draughts, including local and seasonal craft brews.

-Las Vegas' premier place to catch a sporting event, Lagasse's Stadium offers Chef Emeril Lagasse's innovative take on tailgating.
+Las Vegas' premier place to catch a sporting event, Lagasse's Stadium, offers Chef Emeril Lagasse's innovative take on tailgating.
 Boasting a menu of game-day favorites, refreshing brews and more than 100 HD TVs, including a 9-foot-by-16-foot main TV, sports are fans are sure to be in heaven regardless of their team's score.
 Guests can watch all of the action from Lagasse's Stadium's plush stadium-style seating or play a game of their own at one of the venue's billiard tables.
 There's also a sports book on site so sports fans can place a bet on their favorite teams.
 Must-try dishes include the Creole Burger and Spice Rubbed Baby Back Ribs.